nbaglivo/fccn/PITCHME.md

 ### Fashion Cloud Customer Number

-* Every branch get a Fashion Cloud Customer Number (FCCN), it never changes
+* Every branch get a Fashion Cloud Customer Number (FCCN), it never changes.
-* The FCCN its like an the branch's id, but easier to remember
+* The FCCN is like the branch's id, but easier to remember.
-* It is a familiar concept for the retailer
+* It is a familiar concept for the retailer.

 ---